mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/modulo.rst

 Modulo - Continuous
 ~~~~~~~~~~~~~~~~~~~

 Performs a modulo calculation using the sum of blend layer and the minimum possible value after zero.
-As this is a continuous modes, anything between odd to even numbers are inverted.
+As this is a continuous mode, anything between odd to even numbers are inverted.

 .. figure:: /images/blending_modes/modulo/Blending_modes_Modulo_Continuous_Gradient_Comparison.png
    :align: center